rh416/COALAS/README.md

 ## Installation ##
 Please don't checkout at this time - instructions need to be updated!
-~~These instructions assume the use of IntelliJ, but will most likely be similar whatever IDE you use.
+<del>These instructions assume the use of IntelliJ, but will most likely be similar whatever IDE you use.

 1. Checkout the code from the repository: Click `VCS` > `Checkout from Version Control` > `Git` (not GitHub)
 2. Paste in this URL: `http://84.200.70.31/sysiass-wheelchair-configuration-tools/sysiass-wheelchar-gui.git` and click `Clone`